 In an effort to provide some cases for discussion among entering freshmen when I was the head of Warren College at UCSD, I devised, in 2003, a number of sketches of imaginary ethical challenges.
 Most are based on real cases that arose during my career as an administrator, and I discussed them with Jeff Philpott, the Warren Dean of Student Affairs at the time, whose opinions much improved them (although he is in no way responsible for remaining or newly introduced shortcomings).

 The behavior of these characters would not make them proud, but the stories are, alas, plausible and perhaps useful to think with.
 I envisioned them being potentially useful in some form or other during freshman orientation or a similar occasion.

-We did not have occasion to use them before Jeff and I both moved on, so they are presented here, sixteen years later but yet untried, in the hope that they may still prove thought-provoking discussion material for a new college student, professor, or even dean.
+We did not have occasion to use them before Jeff and I both moved on, so they are presented here, a couple decades later but yet untried, in the hope that they may still prove thought-provoking discussion material for a new college student, professor, or even dean.

 Each story involves ethically challenging behavior and asks some “hard questions” about it, but does not provide answers.
 And each has a coda at the end which may change the reader's evaluation of the ethical situation.

 Return to top.